Meeting Time: February 08, 2023 at 3:00pm EST

 • Default_avatar

-Catie Serio over 1 year ago
+Catie Serio almost 2 years ago

 Hi!
 My name is Catie Serio and my family owns Pretzel and Pizza Creations.
 While I support the ban from an environmental mindset, it will be extremely difficult to implement for restaurants.
 Many times customers ask for a bag after ordering, or maybe wont pay for it when they are ordering online, or many many other ways the customer will not end up paying for the bag and we have to provide it anyway.
 It will also cause another layer of friction in an already tense retail climate between customer and cashier and I can see how this issue could escalate in a problem.
 Unless the bag cost is somehow added automatically (something we can’t do), I think restaurants should be left out of it.